 An implementation might give the clock and reset signals different names from those signals used in the specification, or employ a different clock and reset strategy.
-This specification recommends that there is a mapping between the clock and reset signals in an implementation and the signals that are defined here.
+It is recommended that there is a mapping between the clock and reset signals in an implementation and the signals that are defined here.